 Rationale - The Forage Fish Dependency Ratios (FFDR) contained in these requirements aim to support the trend toward lower inclusion rates and increasingly efficient use of marine resources, which are expected to continue.
-The ratios, one for fishmeal and another for fish oil, calculate the dependency on forage fisheries through an assessment of the quantity of live fish from small pelagic fisheries required to produce the amount of fishmeal or fish oil needed to produce a unit of farmed salmon.
+The ratios, one for fishmeal and another for fish oil, calculate the dependency on forage fisheries through an assessment of the quantity of live fish from small pelagic fisheries required to produce the amount of fishmeal or fish oil needed to produce a unit of farmed fish.

-For certain species, the Standard lays out a timeline for increasingly strict requirements over a period of 3 years and then again 6 years from the publication of the Standard to drive improvement.
-The proposed reduction of FFDR_m and FFDR_o from the date of the publication of the Standard will encourage producers to work towards better performance on a realistic timeframe.
+The Standard lays out a timeline for increasingly strict requirements over a period of 3 years and then again 6 years from the first publication of the Standard (June 2019) to drive improvement.
+The proposed reduction of $FFDR_m$ and $FFDR_o$ from the date of the publication of the Standard will encourage producers to work towards better performance on a realistic timeframe.

-After careful review of data from producers and feed companies, FFDRs for each species were established that will incentivize producers to make meaningful improvements in their farm practices.
+After careful review of data from producers and feed companies, FFDRs for each species were established that will incentivise producers to make meaningful improvements in their farm practices.
 The ASC Standards seek to push best practice within each species sector.
-Although these FFDR numbers might be higher than those of some of the other ASC species, they are set at a level to encourage seabass, seabream, and meagre farmers to further improve their practices in order to achieve ASC certification.
-For Dicentrarchus labrax and Sparus aurata in the Mediterranean Sea, and depending on feed ingredients being used and the temperature of the water at the grow-out site, current industry wide FFDR_m ranges from 1.5 - >6 and FFDR_o ranges from 2.5 - 9.
-For Argyrosomus regius, due to longer grow out periods, FFDR_m ranges in the Mediterranean Sea are from 2.5 - >4 with FFDR_o numbers being similar to that of seabass and seabream.
-In Japan, current industry FFDR_m ranges for Pagrus major are from about 4.25 - >6 and FFDR_o ranges are similar to that of seabass and seabream.
+Although these FFDR numbers might be higher than those of some of the other ASC species, they are set at a level to encourage producers to further improve their practices in order to achieve ASC certification.